Hiroko Tabuchi: Career

+She has worked for The New York Times from 2008 to 2017 as a business reporter.
+Since 2017, she has worked as a Climate and Environment Reporter for the NYT.

-She has also contributed to the New York Public Radio on several occasions on topics ranging from nuclear meltdown to significant mechanical failures from major car brands.
+She has also contributed to New York Public Radio on several occasions on topics ranging from nuclear meltdown to significant mechanical failures from major car brands.
 She has also contributed to The World, The Independent, and several other international publications.

 Awards and honors

 According to the New York Times, Tabuchi was "part of the team awarded the Pulitzer Prize for Explanatory Reporting" in 2013, and "part of a team whose coverage of the tsunami and nuclear disaster in Japan was named a finalist for the Pulitzer Prize for international reporting" in 2011.

+In 2018, she was one of the team of New York Times journalists who won the John B Oakes Award for her contribution to reporting on the Environmental Protection Agency under the Trump administration.

 She was also the winner of the National Press Foundation Innovative Storyteller Award in 2020, in part for having "led the coverage of the 2011 nuclear disaster in Japan" for the New York Times.
+In 2021, she was part of a team that won the SABEW award for reporting on the destruction of the Amazon rainforest.